-Knowing the difference between an urgent and non-urgent dentist the same day, regardless of whether the accident occurred within office hours.can save your tooth.
-For example, a knocked-out tooth will need to be treated by a
+Knowing the difference between an urgent and non-urgent emergency dentist the same day, regardless of whether the accident occurred within office hours.
+If you suspect you need emergency dental care, call our office as soon as possible.can save your tooth.
+For example, a knocked-out tooth will need to be treated by our

 Urgent Dental Emergencies

 If you are in severe dental pain or have lacerated your gums, cheeks, or tongue, this qualified as an urgent dental emergency.
-Your dentist’s office will be able to rearrange their schedule so you can receive treatment as soon as possible.
+Our dentist’s office will be able to rearrange the schedule so you can receive treatment as soon as possible.

 You’ll need immediate care for the following: